 Lighting is crucial to a small room – it can make it feel bright, open and airy.
 There are several tricks you can use to improve the lighting and make a room look bigger than it is.

 Ditch the curtains.
 Leaving your windows uncovered by curtains or blinds will not only let in more natural light, but it will also make it seem open and therefore – larger.
+Or if you need the blinds, but don’t want to drill, check our post on how to put up blinds without drilling holes.

 Make friends with reflective surfaces.
 The more reflective surfaces you add around the room, the more light will bounce around and increase the brightness of the room.
 This is especially helpful for rooms with few or small windows.
 Reflective furniture for small rooms can bring a futuristic look, as well as make the space feel larger.